mailchimp/MailChimp.tmbundle/readme.md

   * x Merge Tags Menu (from list) Insertion
   * Merge Tag Cheat Sheet?
   * x Info on current campaign

-* Templates
-  * x Preview From MC: Rendered version of the Source (on MC) from our popup preview.
-Allows you to look at User/Gallery/Base
-  * x Select: Browse and Pull down the source for a template.
-              Sets the Template ID in mc.ini
-              Currently allows User/Gallery/Base.
-This will change to match workflow a bit more
-              ie: you can only Upload your User templates, so it might make sense to split this into 2 distinct functions one to load a user template/ set the template_id for the current project, and one just to suck in a gallery or base template as a starting point without setting the template ID
-  * x Upload: Will upload your USER template that you are currently working on.
-  * x Open In MailChimp: Goto the Edit page for this template on mailchimp site.
-  * x New from file: Will ask for a name, and save the current file as a new template with that name, and switch you to the new template.

 * Helpers (transformers, previews)
   * x Init: Enter your API KEY.
 This should happen on first use of bundle, so no need to call it explicitly
   * x generateText : generate a text version of HTML document you are currently in.
 Opens in a new window